loading

 Do We Have To Do All This Every Single Time?

 On the Semantic Web, things are made easy for clients (whether humans or machines) to get a description of the needed resource in the needed format.
 And this accessibility is maintained.
-Nevertheless, a client can even decide to point directly to the URI it needs without the use of the general one; it could for example decide to point directly to the JSON or RDF /data/ URI segment, always providing a consistent Accept header.
+Nevertheless, a client can even decide to point directly to the URI it needs without the use of the general one; it could, for example, decide to point directly to the JSON or RDF /data/ URI segment, always providing a consistent Accept header.

 This will guarantee the best resource retrieval outcome for clients using our services.